 To obtain a SDS sheet on a product/hazardous chemical from UTHealth search Chemwatch.

 Look in the Chemical Safety Binder in your laboratory

 Write or call the manufacturer or distributor

-Access MSDS sheets via the web (some links located below)
+Access SDS sheets via the web (some links located below)

 Hazardous Chemical Information: